Last Update: May 21, 2019. Added the How to Remove your Japanese Hacked Pages from Google index Guide

 What is a Japanese keyword hack

-This is a spam related hack where hackers inject Japanese words in your WordPress site title and description while it manipulates your Google Search Console site property and any submitted sitemaps.
-The search engine usually ends up choosing the one in the featured picture above.
-Hackers take advantage of this type of malware by inserting links to other sites into your pages, which are linked to their affiliate id, tricking your visitors and redirecting them to sites selling fake brand merchandise at half of the original price.
+This is a spam-related hack where hackers inject Japanese words into your WordPress site title and description.
+At the same time, it manipulates your Google Search Console site property and any submitted sitemaps.
+The search engine usually chooses the one in the featured picture above.
+Hackers take advantage of this type of malware by inserting links to other sites into your pages linked to their affiliate ID, tricking your visitors and redirecting them to sites selling fake brand merchandise at half of the original price.
 Every time someone buys a product from those sites, the hacker will receive a commission for the sale.

 How to find if your site is infected by the Japanese keyword hack